mikhmha/my_blog/README.md

 ![game_new_death_2024](https://github.com/user-attachments/assets/9964c2c3-0bd6-4bc0-a6c9-5aa9a5609717)

 So much progress.
 Customizable player characters + mobs with server side replication.
 Usable skills.
 Advanced Enemy AI.
 I can go on and on and on....

+# 15/12/2024

+BIG NEWS!!
+I've completed a bunch of UI + map work.
+Now I'm in the process of figuring out how to launch/deploy the game for public testing.
+I've been putting this part off for a while - but I've secured a route.
+I know how to do this!
+Its much easier than I thought.
+Last night I purchased a dedicated server for US-West.
+And now I have a *secret* tool that will allow me to put the server behind a reverse proxy for maximum security.
+No docker, nginx, server-admin required!
+And no changes to the server source code either.
+When you know what the workflow will be for deployment its a huge releif.

+Another thing I got working yesterday was the CDN.
+It was super easy.
+I'm using Cloudflare R2 for this.
+Much more straightforward than how I used to do it using AWS + S3 Cloudfront for my job.
+The CDN will be used to distribute the game files and host the static site for the game.
+By the way, I'm finding the process of setting up origin routing very easy in Cloudflare.